lanru2001/Secrets-Store-CSI-Driver/README.md

   provider: aws
   parameters:
     objects: |
-      - objectName: "app-postgres-secret"
+      - objectName: "app-postgres-secret" # secret name in AWS console
         objectType: "secretsmanager"
         jmesPath:
-          - path: "password"
+          - path: "password" # secret key in AWS, no need to reference the value.
             objectAlias: "secrets-manager-password"
-          - path: "username"
+          - path: "username" # secret key in AWS, no need to reference the value.
             objectAlias: "secrets-manager-username"
-          - path: "dbname"
+          - path: "dbname"   # secret key in AWS, no need to reference the value.
             objectAlias: "secrets-manager-dbname"
     region: "us-east-1"
   secretObjects: